IDMNYU/audiolab/docs/synths.md

 - a smaller (2-panel) Serge modular system built by [Luther Bradfute](https://www.lbradfute.com/) in Tennessee based on the [73-75](http://www.73-75.com/) project by [The Human Comparator](http://www.thehumancomparator.net/) in Stockholm.
 This synthesizer uses the designs from the original 1973 Serge modular systems developed at CalArts.
 - two panels of modules designed by noted synthesizer designer [Ian Fritz](http://ijfritz.byethost4.com/), produced in Serge-compatible format by Paul Akin at [Uglysound Electronics](https://www.facebook.com/uglysoundelectronics/photos/a.541139732601896/560792510636618/?type=1&theater).
 - the [Shelfisizer](https://github.com/IDMNYU/shelfisizer), a set of Arduino-based Serge-compatible modules designed and built by Luke.
+- a [Vermona DRM1 MKIII](https://www.vermona.com/en/products/drums-percussion/product/drm1-mkiii/) analog drum synthesizer, with a custom patchbay built by Luke to interface with the Serge system.
 - a [TTSH](http://build.thehumancomparator.net/), an open-source reimagining of the 1971 ARP 2600, designed by The Human Comparator and custom-built for Luke by Patch Point.
 - an [Etherwave Plus](https://www.moogmusic.com/products/etherwave-plus-theremin), a modern kit [Theremin](https://en.wikipedia.org/wiki/Theremin) developed by [Moog Music](https://www.moogmusic.com/).